pannous/netbase/README.md

 The same formats are available for data access and data export together with the  standard.

 This database is already used by millions of users through the [Jeannie](http://jeannie-assistant.com/) app.
-Germans might also unknowingly had concert this technology through enterprise customers of [Quasiris Recharge](http://903.hqgmbh.eu/quasiris/wordpress/de/recharge/)
+Germans might also have contact with this technology through enterprise customers of [Quasiris Recharge](https://www.quasiris.de/de/recharge/).
 Here we show the power of natural language queries to get instant answers.